bayesgroup/variational-dropout-sparsifies-dnn/README.md

 We showed that Variational Dropout leads to extremely sparse solutions both in fully-connected and convolutional layers.
 This effect is similar to automatic relevance determination effect, but prior distribution is fixed, so there is no additional overfitting risk.

-We visualize weights of Sparse VD LeNet-5-Caffe network and demonstrate several filters of the first convolutional layer and the piece of a fully-connected layer :) it looks cool, isn't it?
+We visualize weights of Sparse VD LeNet-5-Caffe network and demonstrate several filters of the first convolutional layer and the piece of a fully-connected layer :)

 <p align="center">
 <img height="318" src="http://ars-ashuha.ru/pdf/vdsdnn/conv.gif"/>